-Service revenues derived from research and development contracts is recognized over time based on progress toward complete satisfaction of the performance obligation.
+Service revenues derived from research and development contracts is recognized over time based on progress toward completion of the performance obligation.
 For each performance obligation satisfied over time, the Company assesses the proper method to be used for revenue recognition, either an input method to measure progress toward the satisfaction of services or an output method of determining the progress of completion of performance obligation.
-Revenue from research and development services at ANP was \$5.1 million.
+Revenue from research and development services at ANP was \$4.3 million and \$5.1 million for the years ended December 31, 2022 and 2021, respectively.